 “Gardening feeds not just body and mind but also the soul.”

 Throughout the year Jessie Clarke grows pumpkin, sweet corn, tomatoes, salad greens and herbs on his small mixed-vegetable farm at – you guessed it – Phoenix Park.
-Jessie grows from seed using either his own seed (saved from the previous crop), Terra Nova or Green Patch seeds.
+Jessie grows from seed using either his own seed (saved from the previous crop), Terra Nova seeds or Green Patch seeds.

 Like many small scale farmers, Jessie harvests by hand and, to manage pests, he avoids susceptible vegetables, use traps and companion planting.
 He harvests on the day of the Earth Market to ensure freshness.